Manual Reference Pages - walk (n)

 Flags -f and -dead specify formulas that should be invariant. walk stops along a path if some state violating the specified formula is found.

 -f form Stop with result FALSE if some state does not obey property form; no effects if form=T. Stops with result OPEN if no counter example was found along the path developped.
 Formula form is any modality-free formula accepted by the selt model checker (check man selt for details).
 In addition, an atomic proposition is provided, "safe" or "L.safe", then asserts that the marking of each place does not exceed 1.
+If form is a file, then the formula considered is the contents of file form.

 -dead Stop with FALSE if some deadlock state is found; shorthand for -f "-L.dead".